bahmutov/npm-module-checklist/README.md

 - [ ] avoid surprizes by using exact versions of the top level dependencies.
 Use [save-exact][save-exact] NPM setting and [exact-semver][exact-semver] to enforce it.

+- [ ] setup a script to reliably update out of date dependencies using [next-update][next-update install]

 - [ ] catch missing or invalid `package.json` values using [grunt-nice-package][grunt-nice-package]
 or [fixpack][fixpack]